jameswolensky/marker-groups.nvim/docs/pickers.md

 - Group lists: Enter deletes the selected group.
 A 5s notification confirms deletion.
 The `default` group is not listed in vim.ui to avoid accidental removal.
 - Marker lists: preview-only; no jumping.
 Previews show code context around the marker.
-- ESC: closes/aborts the picker (uses each backend's native behavior; Telescope explicitly mapped).
+- ESC: closes/aborts the picker (uses each backend's native behavior).

 ### Commands